One of the most significant expenses a business owner will pay throughout their lifetime is taxes.

 If you rent your primary residence to your business, then your business can claim a deduction, and you get to exclude the income resulting in a one-sided tax benefit.

 However, there are specific conditions you need to meet.
 It must be for an actual business purpose, and your home must not be your primary place of business.
+If you end up renting out your primary residence to a third party for more than 14 days in a calendar, you must report all of your rental income and the Augusta rule will not apply.

 Three Legitimate Business Reasons to Rent Your Home